useapen

 under penalty of perjury that they are citizens of the United States.

-Additionally, individuals must provide proof of a drivers license or
+Additionally, individuals must provide proof of a driver’s license or

 Social Security number so election officials can verify their identity